radancyco/radancyco.github.io/_includes/ui-toc.md

 ## Reported Browser Issues

-Responsible web citizens report bugs to browser vendors.
+Responsible netizens report bugs to browser vendors.
 Here are a couple that we have dropped.

 <ul>
 	<li><a href="/bugs/ios-tappy-bug.html">YouTube embed not working in iOS 8 Safari and Chrome - April 30, 2015</a></li>